aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/get-geometry-centroid/_index.md

 ---
-title: How to Get Centroid of a Geometry with Aspose.GIS for .NET
+title: How to Compute Centroid of a Geometry with Aspose.GIS for .NET
 linktitle: Get Geometry Centroid
 second_title: Aspose.GIS .NET API
-description: Learn how to get centroid of a geometry using Aspose.GIS for .NET and calculate polygon centroid for spatial analysis in your .NET applications.
+description: Learn how to compute centroid of a geometry using Aspose.GIS for .NET, retrieve the center point of polygon and compute centroid of multipolygon for spatial analysis.
 weight: 19
 url: /net/geometry-analysis/get-geometry-centroid/
-date: 2025-12-07
+date: 2026-02-10
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Get Centroid of a Geometry with Aspose.GIS for .NET
+# How to Compute Centroid of a Geometry with Aspose.GIS for .NET

 ## Introduction
-If you’re working on **c# spatial analysis** and need to know **how to get centroid** of any shape, you’ve come to the right place.
-In this tutorial we’ll walk through using Aspose.GIS for .NET to **calculate polygon centroid**, retrieve that centroid, and see how this small piece of geometry can unlock powerful **integrate spatial analysis** scenarios such as label placement, clustering, and distance calculations.
+If you’re working on **C# spatial analysis** and need to know **how to compute centroid** of any shape, you’ve come to the right place.
+In this tutorial we’ll walk through using Aspose.GIS for .NET to **calculate polygon centroid**, retrieve that centroid, and see how this small piece of geometry can unlock powerful **integrated spatial analysis** scenarios such as label placement, clustering, and distance calculations.

 ## Quick Answers
 - **What is the primary method?** `GetCentroid()` on an `IGeometry` object.
 - **Which library provides it?** Aspose.GIS for .NET.
 - **How many lines of code?** Less than 15 lines total (excluding using statements).
 - **Do I need a license?** A temporary license works for testing; a full license is required for production.
 - **Can it run on .NET 6+?** Yes – the API is fully compatible with .NET Core and .NET 5/6.

 ## What is a Centroid and Why Does It Matter?
 A centroid is the geometric center of a shape – think of it as the “balance point”.
-For polygons, the centroid is often used to place labels, compute average locations, or serve as a reference point in spatial queries.
-Knowing **how to get centroid** quickly lets you integrate spatial analysis features without writing complex math yourself.
+For polygons, the centroid (or **center point of polygon**) is often used to place labels, compute average locations, or serve as a reference point in spatial queries.
+Knowing **how to compute centroid** quickly lets you integrate spatial analysis features without writing complex math yourself.

+## Why Compute Centroid of a Multipolygon?
+When dealing with collections of polygons (e.g., country borders made of islands), you may need to **compute centroid of multipolygon** objects.
+Aspose.GIS lets you call `GetCentroid()` on a `MultiPolygon` and returns the centroid of the combined shape, simplifying batch‑processing and map‑visualization tasks.

 ## Prerequisites
 Before we dive in, make sure you have the following: